 By default, MySQL Shell sends logging information at logging level 5 (error, warning, and informational messages) to an application log file.
-You can also configure MySQL Shell to send the information to an optional additional viewable location, and to the console as verbose output.
+You can also configure MySQL Shell to send the information to an optional additional viewable location, and (from MySQL 8.0.17) to the console as verbose output.